-Moody's Investors Services, Inc. has assigned a rating of "Aa3" to the outstanding bonds of the Village.
+S&P Global Ratings has assigned a rating of "AAA" to the outstanding bonds of the Village.
 This rating reflects only the view of the rating agency furnishing the same, and an explanation of the significance of this rating may be obtained only from the rating agency.
 There is no assurance such rating will continue for any given period of time, or that such rating will not be revised or withdrawn by such rating agency, if in its judgment, circumstances so warrant.
 Any such action could have an adverse effect on the market for and market price of the Notes.